An independent publisher of web and print media. Printed ♻️ in the 🇺🇸.

 March 31, 2020 by Backcountry Press 1 Comment

-Robert Childs recently retired from 30 years of teaching science including nine in rural Missouri and the rest at Eureka High School.
+The Watercolor-Butterfly-Nature-Loving-Guy Robert Childs recently retired from 30 years of teaching science including nine in rural Missouri and the rest at Eureka High School.
 His life-long goal is connecting kids and adults to the natural world and, when not doing that, he spends his time studying the sciences and exploring other countries.
-His wife Delores Haskamp, who also loves these interests and activities, is also a huge part of his life.
+His wife Delores Haskamp, […]

 Trillium Falls Trail